BramKaashoek/starwars/README.md

 Testing with jest when the project is not in the root dir is a major pain.
 Since one of the requests is to be able to start both servers with one command while still having tests, lerna seemed the easiest solution to me.

+## More documentation

+See the readmes in de project folders